 Completion of the required course work including five graduate electives in the sciences (one non-science elective may be substituted) with a grade of “B” or higher in all courses.
 SOU permits up to 15 credits of graduate level courses to be transferred into the program with advisor approval.

 Upon completion of the Fall in the Field educational program each student meets with program faculty to assess both teaching and leadership skills and accommplishments.

 Thesis or Project and Oral Examination

 Environmental Education Masters students may choose to complete the program with a thesis or project.
 A student must apply for this completion option by the end of their second quarter of course work at SOU.
 An advisor must be secured before you apply for this option.
 Students conducting research in the field of Environmental Education complete a thesis, while those producing a product should complete a project.
+The thesis will be data-collection based while the project is a tangible product that furthers the field of environmental education.
+An academic document will result from either option.
 The thesis or project substitutes for one of the science electives, and the student does not take the written examination.

 Upon completion of the thesis or project, the Masters student completes an oral exam that is attended by the student’s Evaluation Committee and a Graduate Council representative.
 The role of the Graduate Council representative is to assure the student is treated fairly and that the standards of SOU are upheld.
 In the oral exam, the student defends his or her thesis or project, and also answers general questions related to the field of environmental education.
 The exam typically lasts one-and-a-half to two hours and is scheduled between Thursday of the last week of classes and the end of Finals week in the student’s final quarter.
 It is the student’s responsibility to coordinate a time and place for the oral examination.